Your Name: Domestic

-International broadcast
+International

 On February 18, 2018, Your Name premièred on Philippine television through the free-to-air broadcaster ABS-CBN and its HD television service.
 However, it was shown in a truncated form (lasting 75 minutes), having been for commercial breaks.
-According to Kantar Media Philippines statistics, the first free-to-air broadcast of the film received an audience rating of 9.2%, while according to the AGB Nielsen NUTAM statistics, it received a 3.1% audience rating.
-On April 9, 2020, as part of its Holy Week presentation, the film was aired again (with minor cuts for content) and a longer runtime of 102 minutes (excluding commercials in its 2-hour timeslot), immediately becoming a trending topic through social media platforms.
-Shinkai conveyed his gratitude to the those who watched the latter broadcast through a post on his Twitter account.
+According to statistics from Kantar Media Philippines, the film's free-to-air broadcast received an audience rating of 9.2%; according to AGB Nielsen NUTAM statistics, it received a 3.1% audience rating.
+On April 9, 2020, as part of its Holy Week presentation, the film was aired again (with minor cuts for content) at a longer runtime of 102 minutes (excluding commercials in its 2-hour timeslot), becoming a trending topic through social media platforms.
+Shinkai expressed his gratitude towards those who watched the latter broadcast through a post on Twitter.

 Reception

 Box office

 Your Name was a major international commercial success; until the release of Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train, it was the highest-grossing Japanese film of all time, grossing worldwide.